 Trucking companies have a duty to set policies, enforce procedures, and make sure numerous safety rules are followed.
-If they fail to do so, the trucking companies may be legally responsible for the injuries and deaths that result from ignoring those laws and regulations.
+If they fail to do so, they may be legally responsible for the injuries and deaths that result from ignoring those laws and regulations.
 For example, the trucking company may be liable for an accident if the company:

-- Failed to hire a qualified driver or failed to do an appropriate background check on the driver.
+- Failed to hire a qualified driver or failed to conduct an appropriate background check on the driver.